Qinka/GiveYouAHead/README.md

 ## About this version

-This is a special version, because this version is going to be used to take part in the Xinghuobei.
+This series of versions, 0.3.x, are base on the version 0.2.7.0, which is deleted from this repo, are unattached with Xinghuobei.

-And about GiveYouAHead, I totally decided to stop develop this application.
+(Don not belive this => And about GiveYouAHead, I totally decided to stop develop this application.
 Because I think that those make tools can do what this can do, and there is no need to create a make-tool.
-So the version of 0.3.x or higher will be the history and nothing.
+So the version of 0.4.x or higher will be the history and nothing.
+(PS: This is history of my ideas.)

-But this version will be upload to Hackage.
-And it might be upload to XHSK-Hackage, if possible.
+This repo and this tool might be continuing.

 ---

 ## About this branch

-This branch's main repo is not on the GitHub, but the BitBucket.
-The reason is that we will build a new repo just for the Xinghuobei, where this repo needs some documents and other things.
+This branch is mainly for 0.3.x.

 ---

 ## About Documents

 You can find documents in the directory named docs.
 And the pdf version you can find in the released version's package or on the pages of release.

+---

+## About License

+This series of version might change the a new license, which might named XDUSD or XDSD or something like there.